canjs/can-define/docs/default.md

 ## Alternates

-There is a third way to provide a default value, which is explained in the [can-define.types.defaultConstructor] docs page. `value` lowercased is for providing default values for a property type, while `Value` uppercased is for providing a constructor function, which will be invoked with `new` to create a default value for each instance of this map.
+There is a third way to provide a default value, which is explained in the [can-define.types.defaultConstructor] docs page. `default` lowercased is for providing default values for a property type, while `Default` uppercased is for providing a constructor function, which will be invoked with `new` to create a default value for each instance of this map.